 Routing.
-Traffic Manager supports several routing algorithms.
-For the scenario described in this article, use priority routing (formerly called failover routing).
-With this setting, Traffic Manager sends all requests to the primary region unless the endpoint for that region becomes unreachable.
+Front Door supports several routing mechanisms.
+For the scenario described in this article, use priority routing.
+With this setting, Front Door sends all requests to the primary region unless the endpoint for that region becomes unreachable.
 At that point, it automatically fails over to the secondary region.
 Set the backend pool with different priority values, 1 for the active region and 2 or higher for the standby or passive region.

 Health probe.
-Traffic Manager uses an HTTP (or HTTPS) probe to monitor the availability of each endpoint.
-The probe gives Traffic Manager a pass/fail test for failing over to the secondary region.
+Front Door uses an HTTP (or HTTPS) probe to monitor the availability of each back end.
+The probe gives Front Door a pass/fail test for failing over to the secondary region.
 It works by sending a request to a specified URL path.
 If it gets a non-200 response within a timeout period, the probe fails.
 You can configure the health probe frequency, number of samples required for evaluation, and the number of successful samples required for the backend to be marked as healthy.
-If Front Door marks the backend as degraded, it fails over to the other endpoint.
-For details, see Traffic Manager endpoint monitoring and failover.
+If Front Door marks the backend as degraded, it fails over to the other backend.
+For details, see Health Probes.

 Use Active Geo-Replication to create a readable secondary replica in a different region.
 You can have up to four readable secondary replicas.
 Fail over to a secondary database if your primary database fails or needs to be taken offline.
 Active Geo-Replication can be configured for any database in any elastic database pool.

-Cosmos DB supports geo-replication across regions with multi-master (multiple write regions).
+Cosmos DB supports geo-replication across regions in active-active pattern with multiple write regions.
 Alternatively, you can designate one region as the writable region and the others as read-only replicas.
 If there is a regional outage, you can fail over by selecting another region to be the write region.
 The client SDK automatically sends write requests to the current write region, so you don't need to update the client configuration after a failover.
 For more information, see Global data distribution with Azure Cosmos DB.